visimp/visimp/docs/INTRO.md

 In other words, plugins needed uniquely by disabled layers are not installed.
 The most useful package manager commands are:

-- `PakInstall`, which automatically installs the needed plugins if some are missing;
+- `:PakInstall`, which automatically installs the needed plugins if some are missing;
-- `PakUpdate`, which updates the currently installed packages.
+- `:PakUpdate`, which updates the currently installed packages.
-- `PakList`, which lists the currently installed packages;
+- `:PakList`, which lists the currently installed packages;